 The manufacturer: Like with all vehicles, there is the chance that your ATV, or at least one of its many auto parts, was designed or built defectively.
 This means that the liable party for your accident may not be the rider but could actually be the company responsible for building the ATV you were riding.

 The mechanic: ATVs require proper upkeep, just like any other vehicle.
 This means they need to be serviced by a mechanic.
-If a mechanic failed to identify clear and dangerous defects, or their attempts to repair the vehicle led to dangerous defects, then they may be the one responsible for your accident.
+If a mechanic failed to identify clear and dangerous defects, or their attempts to repair the vehicle led to dangerous defects, then they may be the one responsible for your wreck.

-Of course, identifying the liable party for your accident may be a difficult task.
+Of course, identifying the liable party for your collision may be a difficult task.
 An investigation should be launched immediately to look into the circumstances around your accident and whether it was caused by rider error, a negligent driver, or an auto defect.
 From there, you can begin filing a claim and demand compensation from the liable party and their insurance provider.
 This too may prove to be difficult, as few insurance companies are willing to pay high settlements.
 Instead, they will do everything they can to convince you that you should take an insultingly low offer.
 However, if you have an experienced attorney by your side, then they can do the legal heavy lifting for you, allowing you to focus on recovering from your injuries.

 The Lenahan Law Firm is dedicated to providing detailed and dedicated attention to each and every case.
 We focus only on severe personal injury and wrongful death cases, so you can be sure that our skill and experience is extensive.
 In fact, our policy of working only with the severely injured allows us to give more time to our clients, unlike other firms that may rush the claims process.
 Our firm is proud of the personal relationships we build with each client, which is evident in our client testimonials.
 Call us at (214) 295-1008 if you want to work with a truly dedicated Dallas injury attorney.